Berkeley Law Visiting Scholars

 Prospective visiting scholars must first submit an application to the School of Law using this form.
 The completed Berkeley Law application should include a one-page Research Statement with a description of the applicant's research plans and an explanation of the importance of conducting research at Berkeley Law.
 All applicants accepted to the visiting scholars program are considered “in residence” scholars and are expected to conduct their proposed research at Berkeley Law and the UC Berkeley campus.
 Any exceptions must be approved by the faculty committee.
-The deadline for submitting applications is April 15, 2014 for proposed visits beginning after August 1, 2014 and September 15, 2014 for proposed visits beginning after January 1, 2015.
+The deadline for submitting applications is September 15, 2014 for proposed visits beginning after January 1, 2015 and April 15, 2015 for proposed visits beginning after August 1, 2015.
 Completed applications may be e-mailed to the address below or mailed to:

 Berkeley Law Visiting Scholars

 University of California, Berkeley